aneuhold/tracktory/docs/architecture/implementation-specs/offline-support.md

 1. Detect connectivity changes (`online`/`offline` events)
 2. When online, process `offlineQueue` in FIFO order
-3. Send requests with `Idempotency-Key` header
+3. Send requests with `Idempotency-Key` header (UUID v4).
+Persist the key alongside action in IndexedDB
 4. Handle 409 CONFLICT by triggering conflict resolution
-5. On transient errors, retry with exponential backoff (e.g., 1s, 2s, 4s, 8s)
+5. On transient errors, retry with exponential backoff (e.g., 1s, 2s, 4s, 8s), jitter ±20%, max 5 attempts, then surface to UI
 6. Mark entries as `synced` on success and persist state

 ## Conflict Detection & Resolution